ucsd-dsc-arts/dsc160-midterm-group6/README.md

 ● Iman Nematollahi,** ​ **imnemato@ucsd.edu
 ● Andrew Shin,** ​ **sgs008@ucsd.edu**

+*Images will not show in readme, but they are present in the Gradescope and the results folder in the repository.

 ## Abstract ​ :

 As is the case with many young people today, hip-hop has played a significant role in the